-Lourensford Estate experienced a moderate wet winter that allowed vines to go into proper dormancy with budding that started a week or two earlier than usual.
-We did not have the usual severe South Easter winds at the start of summer.
-This resulted in very good and even budding and flowering of the vines.
-We experienced a fairly cool but very dry summer with moderate temperatures and cool nights that resulted in much faster ripening and the earliest recorded harvest dates in history on the Estate.
-The vines were generally very healthy and in good balance and harmony.
-With good canopy management and perfect ripening conditions we managed to bring the grapes in at just the desired time.
-This resulted in refined wines with elegance, good natural acidity and structure.
+It was the driest winter in 100 years of recorded history.
+This was followed by one of the hottest and driest summers in history.
+Budding started about one week earlier than normal and we did not have severe South Easter winds at the start of summer.
+This resulted in very good budding and flowering of the vines.
+The drought and high summer temperatures resulted in much faster ripening and the earliest recorded harvest dates in history on Lourensford as well as the shortest harvest ever.
+The vines were generally very healthy and in good balance and harmony and where needed we could irrigate.
+The berries in general were smaller and more concentrated.
+With good canopy management and perfect harvest decisions we were able to bring the grapes in at just the desired time.
+This resulted in refined wines with elegance and slightly lower than normal alcohol levels compared to other vintages.

 In The Vineyard